Tutorial¶

 and ImageField

-You have to define populate_
+You have to define a populate_

-method, if you want these fields populated.
+method if you want these fields populated.

-Form object method MyForm.populate(obj: Any, exclude: List[str] = None)
+The MyForm.populate(obj: Any, exclude: List[str] = None)

-which fills input obj
+method fills the input obj

 using setattr